1900 Pacific typhoon season: Other systems

-Four storms were observed in each month from September to November, and an additional two storms were observed in December.
+Four storms were observed, one in each month from September to November, and an additional two storms were observed in December.

 A tropical cyclone developed between Guam and the western Caroline Islands on September 1.
 It moved west-northwestward, striking Luzon near Nueva Ecija on September 7.
 The storm crossed the island and emerged into the South China Sea on the next day.
 On September 11, the typhoon made landfall in southern China southeast of Maoming, dissipating the next day.
 High winds and tides damaged the Praia Grande in Macau.

 On September 11, a tropical cyclone was observed south of Japan, moving westward.
 It moved westward through the Ryukyu Islands, where a pressure of 985 mbar was recorded, and many houses were damaged.
 The storm later passed north of Taiwan (then known as Formosa), killing several people.
 The Tamsui River overflowed due to the typhoon, which flooded 922 houses around Taipei.
 A ship was washed ashore, and rail traffic was interrupted.
 The cyclone later moved ashore mainland China near Wenzhou on September 15, dissipating two days later.
 The remnants spread northward across the Korean peninsula.

 On September 24, a storm was observed southeast of Okinawa.
 Two days later, the storm passed between Miyakojima and Okinawa.
 On September 27, the typhoon passed near Ōshima and continued quickly northward, striking mainland Japan near Shizuoka.
 A minimum pressure of 987 mbar was recorded offshore southern Kyushu.
 After bypassing Tokyo on September 28, the storm emerged into the open ocean near Sendai.
 Most of Japan was affected by the strong winds disrupting communications.
 Near Yokohama, winds knocked down signs and power lines while also causing roof damage.
 In Kobe, 68 houses were destroyed, along with several factories, were 80 boats were lost.
 Hundreds of trees were knocked down, one of which killed a man in Ono.
 At the Sadamisaki Peninsula along the western tip of Shikoku, rainfall reached 100 mm, and floods reached knee-deep in Tokyo.
 Three people died in the city; one due to a fallen tree, another due to a damaged chimney, and the other due to a wrecked roof.

 On October 18, a storm was observed east of northern Luzon.
 Moving northwestward, it struck and dissipated over Taiwan on October 21.

 From November 15-16, a tropical cyclone was moving northeastward to the south of Okinawa.
 On December 8, a typhoon was observed east of the Visayas island group of the Philippines.
 It moved westward, crossing Leyte, and accelerated to the northeast.
 The storm was last observed on December 12.
 Several boats were washed ashore or wrecked during the storm.
 The final storm of the season persisted southeast of Guam from December 13-20.
 Possibly related to it was a typhoon that was first observed at the low latitude of 4º N southeast of Palau.